Course Enrollment Now Open to Counties

 - Have your commissioners court approve the enrollment of your county’s employees.

-- Fill in the user import template with your employees' information and submit it by email so all required employees can be signed up for the course.
+- Fill in the user import template with your employees' information and submit it via email for all required employees can be added to the training.

-Note: If the template does not automatically open, check the Downloads folder within your file explorer.
+Note: If the template does not automatically open, check the bottom-left of your screen or the Downloads folder within your file explorer.

 Who needs to complete a certified course?